t-88/safe-engine/README.md

 # safe browser
-safe as in slow as fuck engine, is a browser engine writtin in python.
+safe as in slow as fuck engine, is a browser engine written in python.
 fellowing [browser engineering website](https://browser.engineering/), and it will be just another ride